Vesteris Seamount: Geography and geology

 The seamount rises about 3 km above the seafloor which below Vesteris has an age of about 43-41 million years.
 The Mohns Ridge lies c.
 400 km east and the Kolbeinsey Ridge c.
-250 km south of Vesteris, while the Jan Mayen Fracture Zone crosses the ocean floor south of the seamount; the Jan Mayen Fracture Zone connects the Mohns and Kolbeinsey Ridges – both part of the Mid-Atlantic Ridge – with each other.
+250 km south of Vesteris, while the Jan Mayen fracture zone crosses the ocean floor south of the seamount; the Jan Mayen Fracture Zone connects the Mohns and Kolbeinsey Ridges – both part of the Mid-Atlantic Ridge – with each other.
 A channel created presumably by turbidites from Greenland passes northward west of Vesteris.
-There is no evidence of additional volcanic edifices in the neighbourhood of the seamount, or of any other similar seamounts in the wider region, although recent volcanic intrusions may occur in the direct neighbourhood of the seamount.
+There is no evidence of additional volcanic edifices in the neighbourhood of the seamount, although recent volcanic intrusions may occur in the direct neighbourhood of the seamount.

 Composition

-Volcanic rocks dredged from Vesteris include basanite as the major component, phonotephrite and tephrite but also alkali basalt, mugearite and trachybasalt.
+Volcanic rocks dredged from Vesteris include basanite as the major component, benmoreite, phonotephrite and tephrite but also alkali basalt, mugearite and trachybasalt.
 Samples taken are porphyritic, rich in vesicles and contain phenocrysts of amphibole, clinopyroxene, kaersutite, olivine and plagioclase; these minerals also make up the groundmass of the rocks.

 These volcanic rocks define two separate geochemical suites, one formed by the basanites-tephrites and the other by the alkali basalts-mugearites.
 The formation of these two magma suites has been explained with fractional crystallization processes, mixing between different magmas and partial melting.
+The composition of Vesteris magmas has been modelled to include an Archean mantle component and an Iceland hotspot component.
 Geochemical patterns indicate that the source magmas of Vesteris have similar sources as the magmas involved in other volcanoes of the North Atlantic north of Iceland.
 Differences between volcanic rocks erupted earlier in the history of the volcano and more recent products may imply that magma chemistry changed over time.

 Aside from primary volcanic rocks, drop stones carried to the seamount by icebergs have been found on Vesteris as well.